 While this comment probably may be a bit too harsh, since core developers usually are doing their best to ship great stuff, it also outlines some valid points.

 To be honest, for me the current approach goes too much in the direction of WordPress.com.
 While this may not be a surprise since Matt Mullenweg is lead and other Automattic folks are involved as well, I'm not sure if this is the right thing to do.
 Yes, WordPress.com is a blogging platform and probably many of the things they implement there make sense.
 But is this the right direction for WordPress core?
 Isn't it great that WordPress core has become so much more than a blogging tool?

-With that in mind, this whole Gutenberg approach definitely makes sense from a blogging perspective since the writing experience is better than with the current editor, although there still are some hiccups.
+With that in mind, this whole Gutenberg approach definitely seems to make sense from a blogging perspective since the writing experience may be better than with the current editor, although there still are some hiccups.
 But is making this the standard in WordPress core the right direction?
-As some of you may have noticed already, Gutenberg currently breaks stuff that is crucial for millions of self-hosted WordPress sites (e.g. meta boxes) and it’s not sure yet how this will be solved.
+As some of you may have noticed already, Gutenberg currently breaks stuff that is crucial for millions of self-hosted WordPress sites (e.g. meta boxes) and it's not sure yet how this will be solved.

 Breaking things like that is the worst nightmare for thousands of theme and plugin developers.
 It means that countless hours of development work are down the drain and developers need to recode their products.
 While it's understandable that core needs to get rid of some backwards compatibility to evolve, it probably wouldn't be a great idea to break things that are crucial for thousands of sites.

 WordPress.org is not WordPress.com